DasEvoli/DasEvoliBot/README.md

 # DasEvoliBot
 My own discord bot different features.
 I originally created this bot for a friend who wanted a little fun game on his Discord server.
 It's full of "inside jokes" so please understand some silliness.
 Right now you can start a little fun fight game and setup alerts when someone starts their stream on Twitch.com

-If you want to join this bot to your server follow this link: https://discordapp.com/api/oauth2/authorize?client_id=549831896759140353&permissions=8&scope=bot
+If you want to join this bot to your server follow this link: https://discord.com/api/oauth2/authorize?client_id=549831896759140353&permissions=190464&scope=bot

-Permissions probably need some adjustments.

 ## Requirements
 * Python 3.5.3 or higher